 10. Think of ways to make your training more enjoyable

 I’m personally not a fan of indoor cardio equipment as I find it boring.
 If I’m planning on a cardio workout on a weekend, I will go to the gym when the footy is on the TV so I can watch it whilst I’m cycling, rowing, running, etc. I also try to ride my bike to the gym whenever I can as I’m only about 5km away.
 Group training is another way of improving your enjoyment.
 It’s also important to join a gym that you’re comfortable going to.
 Make sure you find a gym that has people with similar fitness goals to you.
 If you’re female and aren’t comfortable training with males, consider whether you want to join a female only gym.

 Finding a gym that compliments your lifestyle and supports your fitness objectives can take a lot of effort.
 Fortunately, Suss Out Gyms provides all the tools you need to give you the best chance of success.
 Check out our guide on finding The Best Gym to discover what you need to consider when choosing the right gym for you.
-If you’re ready to start your search, enter your address or suburb below and find all the gyms near you.
+If you’re ready to start your search, enter your address or suburb in our search page and find all the gyms near you.
 It’s so easy to suss out the best gym for you!